Remarks on Contact and Jacobi Geometry

-We present an approach to Jacobi and contact geometry that makes many facts, presented in the literature in an overcomplicated way, much more natural and clear.
-The key concepts are \emph{Kirillov manifolds} and \emph{Kirillov algebroids}, i.e. homogeneous Poisson manifolds and, respectively, homogeneous linear Poisson manifolds.
-The difference with the existing literature is that the homogeneity of the Poisson structure is related to a principal $\GL(1,\R)$-bundle structure on the manifold and not just to a vector field.
-This allows for working with \emph{Jacobi bundle structures} on nontrivial line bundles and drastically simplifies the picture of Jacobi and contact geometry.
-In this sense, the properly understood concept of a Jacobi structure is a specialisation rather than a generalisation of a Poission structure.
-Our results easily reduce to various basic theorems of Jacobi and contact geometry when the principal bundle structure is trivial, as well as give new insight in the theory.
-For instance, we describe the structure of Lie groupoids with a compatible principal $G$-bundle structure and the `integrating objects' for Kirillov algebroids, define \emph{canonical contact groupoids}, and show that any contact groupoid has a canonical realisation as a contact subgroupoid of the latter.
+\Abstract{We present an approach to Jacobi and contact geometry that makes many facts, presented in the literature in an overcomplicated way, much more natural and clear.
+The key concepts are \emph{Kirillov manifolds} and \emph{linear Kirillov structures}, i.e., homogeneous Poisson manifolds and, respectively, homogeneous linear Poisson manifolds.
+The dif\/ference with the existing literature is that the homogeneity of the Poisson structure is related to a principal ${\rm GL}(1,{\mathbb R})$-bundle structure on the manifold and \emph{not} just to a vector f\/ield.
+This allows for working with \emph{Jacobi bundle structures} on nontrivial line bundles and drastically simplif\/ies the picture of Jacobi and contact geometry.
+Our results easily reduce to various basic theorems of Jacobi and contact geometry when the principal bundle structure is trivial, while giving new insights into the theory.}